Why relationships are key for growing your business and why brands should target a stupid majority to attract the active support of a smart minority.

 Originally published on Idea Hunt.

-Why is it good to be a “contrarian thinker” in marketing and PR?
+Why is it good to be a “contrarian thinker” in PR?

 With limited resources, new ventures must focus their marketing efforts.
 Growth hackers are wisely targeting one ‘low-hanging fruit’ after another to maximize momentum.